explorerhq/sql-explorer/README.md

 ========

 - **Safety & Security**
+    - Let's not kid ourselves - this tool is all about giving people access to running SQL in production.
+So if that makes you nervous (and it should) - you've been warned.
+Explorer makes an effort to not allow terrible things to happen, but be careful!
+Note there is a setting in the tip (master) to use a different SQL connection than the default django connection.
+It's recommended you use a read-only database role.
     - Admins-only.
 Nice try randos!
 You have to pass the is_staff() test to access explorer.
     - No destructive queries.
 Enforces a SQL blacklist so destructive queries don't get executed (delete, drop, update etc).
 This is not bulletproof and it's recommended that you instead configure a read-only database role, but when not possible the blacklist provides reasonable protection.
 - **Easy to get started**